pingidentity/terraform-provider-pingone/docs/resources/verify_policy.md

   - Liveness - Inspect a mobile phone self-image for evidence that the subject is alive and not a representation, such as a photograph or mask.
   - Email - Receive a one-time password (OTP) on an email address and return the OTP to the service.
   - Phone - Receive a one-time password (OTP) on a mobile phone and return the OTP to the service.
+  - Voice - Compare a voice recording to a previously submitted reference voice recording.
 ---

 # pingone_verify_policy (Resource)